blueguitar/Notifyy/README.md

 5. Architecture Components:
     1. Combining Viewmodels and Livedata
     2. Data persistence using **Room**
-6. RecyclerView -- to is efficiently reuse views
+6. RecyclerView -- to efficiently reuse views
 7. Improve app performance with Kotlin coroutines

 #### About the app